enjaku4/rabarber/README.md

   private

   def when_unauthorized
-    # Default behavior: redirect back (HTML) or return 403 (other formats)
-    # Custom behavior example:
-    head :not_found # Hide existence of protected resources end end
+    head :not_found # Custom behavior to hide existence of protected resources end end
 ```